What is "Nickel Free"?

 Niobium is an element and is therefore not mixed with any other metals.
 It is naturally nickel free and very resistant to corrosion.
 Niobium comes in a wide variety of intense anodized (non-plated) colors.

 Titanium is also an element and thus naturally nickel free.
 Like niobium, it's highly resistant to corrosion.
 It's also a very strong metal.
 Because of this, titanium is frequently used in medical implants and is a good choice for earring findings.
 The natural color of Titanium is a silver-gray color, similar to stainless steel, but sometimes a bit grayer.
-It mixes well with the color of sterling silver, but definitely is not a color match.
+It mixes well with the color of sterling silver, but is not a perfect color match.

 14kt yellow gold is commonly made of the following materials: 58% elemental (pure) gold, 25% elemental silver, and 17% elemental copper.
 Gold can be alloyed with other metals, too, to achieve different colors (such as rose gold) or different karats (10kt, 18kt, etc.).
 Be aware that white gold commonly contains nickel (added for both color and strength).